San Francisco Nursing Home Abuse Lawyer

 Although care facilities have a duty to keep their residents safe and free from abuse, failures in hiring practices or training can allow these incidents to occur.
 The consequences of these incidents can result in severe physical injuries and debilitating emotional trauma.

-Our dedicated San Francisco nursing home abuse lawyers can help.
-An attorney can handle every part of the claims process from initial investigation to helping measure an injured party’s losses.
+Our dedicated San Francisco based nursing home abuse lawyers can help.
+Regardless if you were a victim in San Francisco, Oakland, San Jose or surrounding, an attorney can handle every part of the claims process from initial investigation to helping measure an injured party’s losses.
 Whether you are a resident who has suffered abuse, or you are a concerned family member, contact the legal professionals at Mary Alexander & Associates to see how we can help you.
 Call today for an initial case consultation.